Friday, November 30, 2018

 • Discussion:

--Roman Catholic apologist Leila Miller wrote an article titled "Catholicism is objective, Protestantism is subjective," attempting to illustrate how Sola Scriptura results in hopeless doctrinal confusion and anarchy.
-The author characterizes non-Catholic interpretations of biblical texts as being inherently relativistic.
-This is contrasted with the Roman Catholic Church being the exclusive source of doctrinal truth and certainty.
-Following are a handful of excerpts from the author along with a critique of those assertions:
+-Leila Miller wrote an article attempting to illustrate how the concept of Sola Scriptura is unworkable, resulting in hopeless doctrinal confusion and disorder.
+The author characterizes non-Catholic interpretations of biblical texts as being inherently relativistic, since they do not originate from an infallible teaching authority that issues decrees for everyone else to obey.
+Rome touts itself to be the solution to all theological and exegetical debates.
+Following are excerpts from the author in bold letters along with a critique of those assertions:

 "...this new paradigm of each Christian interpreting Scripture for himself means that there are as many interpretations of Scripture as there are Protestants.
 As you can imagine, this leads to a host of problems for a religion that exists to proclaim Truth."